Department of Nutrition and Kinesiology

 - Official university transcripts

-- Successful completion of interview with Athletic Training education program committee (completed during the second semester of freshmen year)
+- Successful completion of interview with Athletic Training program committee (completed during the second semester of freshmen year)

 - Professional Rescuer - CPR/AED and First Aid certification